viktordimitrov/SmartSurveillance-3rdYearProject/README.md

 1. Run database.py on the RPi 1

-2. Download the files from the CarPrograms folder on Github to the RPi 3 on the car, and enter the following in the command window:
+2. Download the files from the CarPrograms folder and the VideoStream folder on Github to the RPi 3 on the car, and enter the following in the command window:

       sudo python smartsurveillance_car.py